How much does a Property Manager make?

 Prologis

 Prologis is a global leader in logistics real estate.
-They offer Property Manager jobs with a focus on industrial properties.
-Prologis operates in multiple countries, providing a global perspective on real estate management.
+They offer Property Manager jobs for industrial and logistics properties.
+Prologis operates in cities like Seattle, Dallas, and Phoenix.
+Their Property Managers focus on tenant needs and property performance.

 Kidder Mathews